 Hiking trails in Fannin County, GA

-Some who hike north from Amicalola Falls State Park stay overnight in the shelter at Black Gap, a mile south of craggy Springer Mountain although there is an excellent shelter with privy shortly after the start.
-Two plaques at the start (or end) of the trail marks the southern terminus for America's "First Trail."
-Excellent views from the top of Springer Mountain, especially to the west make a stay at the Springer Mountain shelter.
 Two-tenths of a mile north of the start is Springer Mountain Shelter with a reliable spring.
 A few steps north of that the Benton MacKaye, Sec.
 I turns right at a sign, following the original route of the AT in this area.
-From here the trail slopes easily down to Forest Service Road 42, where a day use parking area allows people walk to the top of Springer Mountain as a day hike).
-Past the parking area the trail climbs easily, and the Benton MacKaye rejoins the AT to follow the ridge of Rich Mountain.
-After the AT turns left, leaving the Benton MacKaye and dropping down Rich Mountain, is the Stover Creek Shelter to the left down an old logging road.
-The AT follows this logging road to the right as it parallels Stover Creek for the next mile or so.
+The AT continues north along From here the trail slopes easily down to Forest Service Road 42, where a day use parking area at 1.0 mile allows people to walk to the top of Springer Mountain as a day hike).
+Past the parking area the trail climbs easily, and the Benton MacKaye crosses the AT at 1.3 miles.
+As the AT reaches the top of Rich Mountain the Benton MacKaye Trail crosses it again at 1.9 miles and follow the ridge of Rich Mountain.
+After the crossing the AT drops down Rich Mountain in three or four switchbacks.
+On the left at 2.8 miles is an old logging road trail to the Stover Creek Shelter.
+The AT follows this logging road to the right as it parallels Stover Creek.

-This section of the trail has been relatively easy.
 The Benton MacKaye Trail leaves the AT a few steps after Long Creek Falls.
 This also marks the start of Georgia's Duncan Ridge Trail, perhaps the most challenging hike in the state.
-Shortly after the junction the AT winds past a Hickory Flat Cemetery and Hickory Flat Church.
+At the trail intersection the AT bears right and winds past Hickory Flat Cemetery and Hickory Flat Church.

 The next 4 miles of the trail, from Gooch Gap to Woody Gap are heavily traveled by day hikers.
-This portion of the hike is less difficult than the portion from Hightower Gap to Gooch Gap.
+Most are probably day hiking to the scenic view at Ramrock Mountain, a hike of 1.3 miles and the hike is less difficult than the portion from Hightower Gap to Gooch Gap.
 This section ends at Georgia 60 in Woody Gap.